On the concentration distribution in turbulent thermals: Introduction

-To our knowledge, the statistical distribution of the concentration or temperature field in a turbulent thermal has not yet been investigated, at least not in any systematic way.
+To our knowledge, the statistical distribution of the concentration or temperature field in a turbulent thermal has not yet been investigated.
 Numerical simulations of well-developed turbulent thermals \citep{lzlwa2015,lj2019,mjl2020,oc2020,vr2022,mjy2022,mm2023,mjlp2023,m2025} have predominantly investigated their global behavior in terms of the effects of moisture content on entrainment rates or the influence of stratification on thermal rise.
 Previous experimental work has also examined concentration measurements in puffs \citep{yckcbb1994,gj2007}, plumes \citep{yckcbb1995}, and thermals \citep{bbr1984,mb1992,zlla2013}.
-However, they mostly provide global concentration measurements \citep{mb1992,bj2005,bj2010,zlla2013}.

-Our main goal here is to quantify the time-evolution of the distribution of the concentration or temperature field, as measured by their Probability Density Function (PDF), using laboratory experiments and numerical simulations at different Schmidt numbers $Sc=\nu/D$.
-This provides a way of quantifying the approach to self-similarity as well as possible departures from self-similarity.
-It is also a first step towards a more detailed analysis of the dynamics of mixing within a turbulent thermal.
-The turbulent thermal, with its well-defined flow structure and its self-similar characteristics, is an interesting prototype for studying dispersion and mixing in an unconfined environment.
+However, they mostly provide average concentration measurements \citep{mb1992,bj2005,bj2010,zlla2013}.
+Here, we quantify the time-evolution of the distribution of the concentration or temperature fields, as measured by their Probability Density Function (PDF), using both laboratory experiments and numerical simulations at different Schmidt numbers $Sc=\nu/D$.
+Our direct 3D numerical simulations match the experimental Reynolds number but use a significantly lower Schmidt number ($Sc=1$).
+We analyze the influence of $Re$ and $Sc$ on the evolution and distribution of the concentration field.